pigletto/nosedjango/README.rst

 Nosedjango means you don't have to re-invent those wheels.

-Perhaps the most compelling case for using nosedjango is the performance gains seen when using the multiprocess module.
-Both runs on a core i7 laptop.
+Perhaps the most compelling case for using nosedjango is the performance gains seen when using the multiprocess module. (both runs on a core i7 laptop with a fixture-intensive test suite)

 Normal Django testrunner using sqlite ::